 - Do not allow workers or animals to enter fields immediately after spraying.

 - Do not drain leftover solutions nor wash sprayers and chemical containers in water bodies.

 - Used or empty chemical containers should be burnt or crushed and buried.

 - Wash the sprayer and bucket with soapy water after spraying.

-We believe, sticking to these precautions will go a long way to help farmers save themselves and the environment from many hazards posed by the use of agrochemicals.
+We believe, sticking to these Precautions in Agrochemicals Handling will go a long way to help farmers save themselves and the environment from many hazards posed by the use of agrochemicals.
 However, the list of precautions is not exhaustive.